 It's always a good idea to take time throughout the year to evaluate how well your marketing plan is doing and consider changes which might improve its overall effectiveness.
 Try something new.
 Rather than creating a one-year marketing plan or a five-year marketing plan, try a 90-day marketing plan.

-Why a 90-Day Marketing Plan?
+The Benefits of a 90-Day Marketing Plan

 While longer plans have their place, 90-day plans offer some major benefits:

 - You can use it to clearly track short-term progress.

 - The data you gather over that 90-days can be used to create a baseline to more effectively track your larger plan.

 - A 90-day plan enables a more agile response:

 - If something is not working, address it and change it quickly without worrying that it will affect your annual plan.

 - Smaller time blocks allow you to stay in tune with change and meet market demands, without detouring from your master goal.

 - Your master plan will not become irrelevant because your 90-day goals will continue to drive it forward with a greater vision of the finish line.